rahathossain690/Lightoj-Solution-Scraper/README.md

 2. Install chrome webdriver for selenium

 # How to
+1. Clone the repository.
-Type following command
+2. Type following command.
+(Here USERNAME, PASSWORD is user's information)
 ```
-python lightoj.py <USERNAME> <PASSWORD>
+python lightoj.py USERNAME PASSWORD
 ```
-here <USERNAME> and <PASSWORD> is user informations needed to carry out the procedure.
-After typing this it will start work automatically.
-It will take time according to your solve count.
+3. After typing this it will start working automatically.
+After some time it will put all the accepted submissions under subfolder of 'Solution' folder.